benmvp/slides/2018/reactnext/react-eco.md

   * Need to polyfill for unsupported browsers
 - `axios`
   * Existed before Fetch API
-  * Watch to do requests w/o jQuery
+  * A way to do requests w/o jQuery
   * Also promised-based
-  * Has IE-11 support
+  * Has IE11 support
   * Also includes request aliases like `get`, `post`, `delete`, etc.
   * Supports cancelling requests too
 - Actually never used `axios`, always used Fetch API